TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 This model can only simulate ridesharing in the steady-state, meaning it should not be used to study underloaded or overloaded cases.

-#### Underlaoded Case
+#### Underloaded Case
 An underloaded case can occur in the simulation because the number of vehicles is always constant.
 In a real scenario, a low demand for rides would naturally cause fewer drivers to be willing to stay in service.

 #### Overloaded Case
-Neither the simulation or real services have an infinite supply of vehicles, so each can experience an arrival rate too high to service. ridesharing services solved this problem with dynamic pricing.
+Neither the simulation or real services have an infinite supply of vehicles, so each can experience an arrival rate too high to service.
+Ridesharing services solved this problem with dynamic pricing.
 By raising prices at higher demand, fewer customers will be inclined to pay, thus bringing the arrival rate back to a sustainable level.
 The simulation does not implement pricing, and thus has no way to limit the arrival of customers.

 ### Constant Variables